 A long-term goal for our farming efforts is to offer a therapeutic alternative for the residents.

 In Jamaica as well as Nicaragua, our hope is that the expansion of sustainable agriculture will allow residents to develop a sense of individual responsibility for the communities in which they live.
-This is of particular importance to our older residents at Jacob's Ladder, Jerusalem! and Hogar Belen Diriamba, as we strive to help them gain independence and occupational skills.
-These initiatives will help MSC to fulfill the vision of providing holistic care to our hundreds of residents with disabilities.
+This is of particular importance to our older residents at Jacob's Ladder, Jerusalem! and Hogar Belen Diriamba, as we strive to help them learn skills for every day living.